How fast should a dog breathe?

 Why is my dog breathing fast?

-• Heat: Dogs pant to cool themselves.
+- Heat: Dogs pant to cool themselves.
 Panting is one of the most effective ways for a dog to regulate its body temperature.
-However, heavy or rapid breathing can be an early sign of heat stroke requiring immediate attention.
+It cools them down and allows heat and moisture to dissipate from the tongue.
+While you may notice your dog breathing fast as their body tries to cool itself to a normal temperature, heavy or rapid breathing can be an early sign of heat stroke, which requires emergency veterinary care.

 Signs of Respiratory Distress in Dogs

-Your pet's rapid breathing may indicate that your pup is suffering from an illness or injury that should be evaluated by your veterinarian as soon as possible.
+Your pup's rapid breathing may indicate that they are suffering from an illness or injury that should be evaluated by your veterinarian as soon as possible.

-It's crucial to distinguish between normal panting and signs of respiratory distress.
+It's critical to distinguish between normal panting and signs of respiratory distress.
 Look out for these symptoms:

-• Gums or tongue turning blue: Indicates a lack of oxygen and requires immediate veterinary attention.
+- Gums or tongue turning blue: Indicates a lack of oxygen and requires emergency veterinary care.

 When to Seek Professional Help